-A joint account is similar to a savings account that you may already have on your own – but with at least two people having access to it.
+A joint account is similar to a savings account that you may already have on your own – but with at least 2 people having access to it.
 This type of account allows you to combine forces into growing your savings a little faster than you would on your own.

 Advantages and disadvantages of joint accounts

 There are many other advantages to joint accounts.
 It helps with budgeting and reduces the hassle of transferring money to your spouse for household bills.
 A joint account also allows both parties to have an overview of the family’s financial health.
 You can even open a joint account before marriage!
 This provides the transparency that can help couples build trust.